-An interesting and useful relation between the scaled Wronskians for GSN functions $\mathcal{W}_{X}$ and that for Teukolsky functions $\mathcal{W}_{R}$ (with the same $s, \ell, m, a, \omega$) is that despite having different definitions (see Eq.~\eqref{eq:WR_def} for $\mathcal{W}_{R}$ and Eq.~\eqref{eq:WX_def} for $\mathcal{W}_{X}$), they are actually \emph{identical}, i.e.
+An interesting and useful relation between the scaled Wronskians for GSN functions $\mathcal{W}_{X}$ and that for Teukolsky functions $\mathcal{W}_{R}$ (with the same $s, \ell, m, a, \omega$) is that, despite having different definitions [see Eq.~\eqref{eq:WR_def} for $\mathcal{W}_{R}$ and Eq.~\eqref{eq:WX_def} for $\mathcal{W}_{X}$], they are actually identical, i.e.,

-where we give a derivation in App.~\ref{app:WR_WX_identity}.
-This means that \gls{GSN} transformations (not limited only to our particular choices of $g_{i}$) are scaled-Wronskian-preserving.
+where we give a derivation in Appendix~\ref{app:WR_WX_identity}.
+This means that \gls{GSN} transformations (not limited only to our particular choices of $g_{i}$) are scaled-Wronskian preserving.
 This also means that one can compute the \gls{QNM} spectra of Kerr \glspl{BH} using either the Teukolsky formalism or the \gls{GSN} formalism (see Sec.~\ref{subsec:QNMusingGSN}).

-Since one can freely rescale a homogeneous solution by a constant factor, we use this freedom to set $B^{\mathrm{trans}}_{\mathrm{SN}} = C^{\mathrm{trans}}_{\mathrm{SN}} = 1$, i.e. we \emph{normalize} our solutions to the \gls{GSN} equation to have a unit SN transmission amplitude.
-However, the common normalization convention in literature is to normalize $R^{\mathrm{in}}(r)$ and $R^{\mathrm{up}}(r)$ to each have a unit transmission amplitude, i.e. $B^{\mathrm{trans}}_{\mathrm{T}} = C^{\mathrm{trans}}_{\mathrm{T}} = 1$.
+Since one can freely rescale a homogeneous solution by a constant factor, we use this freedom to set $B^{\mathrm{trans}}_{\mathrm{SN}} = C^{\mathrm{trans}}_{\mathrm{SN}} = 1$, i.e., we normalize our solutions to the \gls{GSN} equation to have a unit SN transmission amplitude.
+However, the common normalization convention in literature is to normalize $R^{\mathrm{in}}(r)$ and $R^{\mathrm{up}}(r)$ to each have a unit transmission amplitude, i.e., $B^{\mathrm{trans}}_{\mathrm{T}} = C^{\mathrm{trans}}_{\mathrm{T}} = 1$.
 In fact, one can relate incidence/reflection/transmission amplitudes in the \gls{GSN} formalism to that in the Teukolsky formalism and vice versa by frequency-dependent conversion factors.
 To see why this is the case and to obtain the conversion factors, note that when going from a Teukolsky function to the corresponding \gls{GSN} function, we have the ${}_{s}\Lambda$ operator that satisfies

 and vice versa with the inverse operator ${}_{s}\Lambda^{-1}$ that satisfies